Sunday, October 10, 2021

 The state of emotional non-grasping can be achieved through zazen, but it may be challenging to attain while listening to sounds.
 As a result, Hānshān's autobiography highlights the importance that completely annihilating sound and silence had in his spiritual development:

 "I then went to sit on a solitary wooden bridge and meditated there every day.
 At first, I heard the stream flowing very clearly, but as time passed I could hear the sound only if I willed it.
 If I stirred my mind, I could hear it, but if I kept my mind still I heard nothing.
 One day, while sitting on the bridge, I suddenly felt that I had no body.
 It had vanished, together with the sound around me.
-Since then I have never been disturbed by any sound." (in CC Chang, 1971, 178)
+Since then I have never been disturbed by any sound." (in CC Chang 1971, 178)

 Hānshān's method is to, through the control he gains over his mind, will the sound to stop.
 He manages to–through his will–completely ignore sounds so that a state of hearing nothing is achieved.
 If we read the above passage too literally, it seems that phenomenal content is per default delusion: it is only in silence that awakening insight occurs.
 But this would be to fall into a view of annihilationism.
 It would be to fall into a view of emptiness as nothingness–the view of Śāriputra in the Mahāhattipadopama Sutta in which the goal is a state where no sounds appear (Bhikkhu Ñaṇamoli and Bhikkhu Bodhi, [1995] 4th edition 2009, 284).
 From the perspective of Chán, this is unorthodox as this school emphasizes openness to phenomenality in meditation.
-It is about nondoing and accepting the coming and going of phenomena rather than actively 'willing' them to stop.
+The method of Zen is about nondoing and accepting the coming and going of phenomena rather than actively 'willing' them to stop.
 And as we will see, Hānshān affirms such openness and the presence of phenomenality in his awakening experience.

 Hānshān's story, however, emphasizes that there can be a skillful use of silence: a more dualistic interpretation of the Śūraṅgama that interprets a disengagement from sound as the actual silencing of sound (rather than as just hearing these without duality or grasping) can be valuable, as an expedient mean, for beings who have not yet achieved the perfect ear-understanding.
 Instead of trying to hear the water without emotional reactions, we can instead be nondually attuned to nothing that causes emotional reactions to begin with.
 This is because, as Hānshān's commentary to the Śūraṅgama says, when hearing is still operating but meets nothing that can be the source of grasping, "all differentiation will cease and the Tathāgata store will be exposed" (in Śūraṅgama, 98).